 STEP 2: Identification with the Masculine and Gathering of Allies:

 We rarely disagreed until the day of the dwarf.
 T’was misty and an eeriness filled the icy air.
 A green tinge stained the sky, like a brew in a cauldron.
-A cliché for a pointy hatted demon to present himself upon our doorstep, when the world outside looked fit to end.
+What a cliché for a pointy hatted demon to present himself upon our doorstep, when the world outside looked fit to end.

 I felt his presence before he stepped on our land.
 My unwanted gift of sight.
 An intuitive knowledge I found bothersome and useless compared to a blade.
 Never the less, I saw him, perhaps another, near the brier woods where only the wicked and giant dared pass.
 The vision was muddled, but the sentiment clear – evil.